BlackBrad/assignment/README.md

 `sudo apt update`

-`sudo apt install python3.9`

-`sudo apt install python3.9-distutils`
+`sudo apt install python3.9 python3.9-distutils`

 You will also need to setup a python virtual environment.
 Install virtualenv and virtualenvwrapper

-`sudo apt install virtualenv`

-`sudo apt install virtualenvwrapper`
+`sudo apt install virtualenv virtualenvwrapper`

 After installing these packages you will need to source the virtualenvwrapper.sh file